-Historically (when the ISO was fixed by the sensitivity of the photographic film) the concept of EV (Exposure Value ) was defined to relate the aperture (f number) with the shutter time to achieve a certain exposure.
+Historically (when the sensitivity of the photographic film fixed the ISO), the concept of EV (Exposure Value ) was defined to relate the aperture (f-number) with the shutter time to achieve an individual exposure.

-The idea is that different combinations of shutter speed and aperture can be used to achieve a certain exposure value .
+The idea is that different combinations of shutter speed and aperture can achieve an absolute exposure value.

-Bear in mind that the cameras did not have a built-in exposure meter and that using photographic film you have to try to get the correct exposure right the first time (the trial and error option as in digital cameras is not valid).
+Bear in mind that the cameras did not have a built-in exposure meter.
+Using photographic film, you have to try to get the correct exposure right the first time (the trial and error option as in digital cameras is not valid).

 EV = 14 = log2 (8 * 8 / (1/250)): Aperture f / 8 | Speed 1/250